This plantain bowl is a perfect go-to high-protein vegan meal, or make them for meatless Mondays.

 - Make the chimichurri sauce in advance: Although ready in 10 minutes, shave off that time by prepping this sauce with fresh herbs ahead of time.

-- Use that time to prepare the other components of this edamame plantain bowl while keeping an eye on the rice.
+- Use that time to prepare the other components of this fried plantain bowl recipe while keeping an eye on the rice.

 - Use a large nonstick skillet to pan-fry plantains: I love my cast iron skillet because it evenly browns the plantains and holds its heat well.

-- Fry the sliced plantains in a single layer on medium-high heat to get that crispy brown texture.
+- Fry the sliced plantains in a single layer to get that crispy brown texture.
 You might have to work in batches.

-- Reduce to medium heat if your pan browns the fried plantains too quickly.
-They will otherwise turn blackish before sweet and tender on the inside.
+- Reduce the heat if your pan browns the plantains too quickly.
+Otherwise, they will turn blackish before being sweet and tender on the inside.

-- Use the same large skillet to pan-fry the beans briefly: First, remove the browned yellow plantains and set aside.
+- Use the same large skillet to pan-fry the beans briefly—less clean-up: First, remove the browned yellow plantains and set aside.
 The pan's surface is already hot.
 Add a tad more oil and toss in the beans for about 5-7 minutes until they're cooked through and slightly brown.

-- Dried Rosemary needles: if you have them, sprinkle some over the end result.
-It adds a minty aroma and balances the flavors of this deliciously sweet-savory meal.
+- Dried Rosemary needles: If you have them, sprinkle some over the end result.
+It adds a minty aroma and balances the flavors of this sweet-savory meal.

-- Other alternative options to serve on the side: for a more spicy crunch, add a small, thinly sliced red onion on the side; add more citrusy flavors with extra cilantro or lime wedges; any leftover sweet potatoes from last night go well here too.
+- Other alternative options to serve on the side: For a more spicy crunch, add a small, thinly sliced red onion, or add more citrusy flavors with extra cilantro or lime wedges.

-- Not vegan: Try serving a fried egg on top for a more savory touch or toss in some shredded chicken.
+- Not vegan: Try serving a fried egg on top for a more savory touch, or make chicken plantain bowls by adding any leftovers from this healthy chicken salad recipe or this cast-iron roast chicken.

-This an easy dinner recipe allowing family or friends to make their own hearty, satisfying edamame plantain bowl at the table.
+These plantain bowls are the perfect meal for family or friends to make their own hearty, satisfying Meatless Monday dinner at the table.
 Enjoy!

 Recommended